Skip to content

 • Performing a visual field test measures the range of your peripheral vision

-Your optometrist may discover a need for additional testing not listed above as they evaluate your eyes.
-The frequency of eye exams can vary based on your age, health status, and other factors, so it’s essential to consult with your eye doctor to determine the appropriate schedule for your needs.
+Your ophthalmologist may discover a need for additional testing not listed above as they evaluate your eyes.
+The frequency of eye exams can vary based on age, health status, and other factors, so it’s essential to consult your eye doctor to determine the appropriate schedule for your needs.

 When and Why do I need a Comprehensive Eye Examination?

-A comprehensive eye examination is paramount to supporting good eye health and can be necessary at different points throughout your life.
+A comprehensive eye examination is paramount to supporting good eye health.
+It can be necessary at different points throughout your life.
 Here are three instances when you may need a comprehensive eye exam:

 1. During Adulthood: As an adult, you should have a comprehensive eye exam at least once every two years, even if you do not wear glasses or contacts, to ensure that your eyes are healthy and to check for any signs of eye disease.